Eric Virgin (officer): Other work

 Virgin was chairman of the Military Association K.H.S. from 1918 to 1923 and secretary of Military Literature Association (Militärlitteraturföreningen) from 1914 to 1918.
 He was also an expert for the reorganization of the Road and Waterway Construction Service Corps in 1924, for the drafting of war regulations for the Swedish Air Force in 1928 and chairman of the experts drafting the new field service regulations for the Swedish Army in 1929.

 He became a member of the Royal Swedish Academy of War Sciences in 1924 and was second president from 1937 to 1940.
 Virgin was a member of the National Board of the Swedish Red Cross in 1927 and of the central board of the voluntary defense organization Röda stjärnan from 1928 to 1931.
 He was a board member of the Royal Automobile Club in 1928 and was its chairman from 1933 to 1934 and its first vice chairman from 1940 to 1943.
-Virgin was chairman of the Directorate of the Swedish Nobility Foundation (Riddarhusdirektionen) from 1944.
+Virgin was chairman of the Directorate of the Swedish Nobility Foundation from 1944.